Benny's Barber Shop

 Owner, Ben Scott had a dream of using his brand’s influence on young men aged 18-30 to address the mental health problems that are so prevalent amongst that demographic.
 But he told us that finding the time and the contacts to do so was proving a challenge.
 We jumped at the opportunity to partner with such a cool brand and began brainstorming with Ben about some possibilities for BBS to make an impact on mental health in Canterbury.

-The result is a Social Good Project called ‘Book a Yarn’ which is currently being piloted at BBS Headquarters.
+The result was a Social Good Project called ‘Book a Yarn’ which was piloted at BBS Headquarters.

-Once a week, a Yarnologist (a qualified counsellor) is stationed at BBS HQ.
-Guys can use the online booking system to book a yarn with the Yarnologist and talk about anything they feel like.
-It’s an entirely free service and we’re stoked to say that we’ve already been able to guide a number of young guys towards the type of professional help they need.
-This project is being piloted through until the end of May 2019.
+Once a week, a ‘Yarnologist’ (a qualified counsellor) was stationed at BBS HQ.
+Guys used the online booking system to book a yarn with the Yarnologist and talk about anything they needed to get off their chest.
+It was an entirely free service and we’re stoked to say that we were able to guide a number of young men towards the type of professional help they need.

-We worked with Ben to conceptualise the project
+We worked with BBS to conceptualise the project

 We then put a strategy in place with a key events schedule and a communications plan